Qingtao-Cao/obix/README.md

 * src/

     * docs/ - Further documentation.
-	* client/ - Source for oBIX client library
+	* client/ - Source for oBIX client library.
+	* adaptors/ - Source for oBIX adaptors.
     * libs/ - Source for oBIX common library shared by both server and client sides.
     * server/ - Source for oBIX Server.
 	* tools/ - Some useful simple programs to aid in development or testing.